Find Affordable College Courses

 Detroit, MI

-Wayne State University came in at #6 in this year’s edition of the Best Value Civil Engineering Master’s Degree Schools in Michigan ranking.
+With a ranking of #6, Wayne State University did quite well on this year’s best value schools for civil engineering students working on their master’s degree.
 Located in the large city of Detroit, Wayne State is a public school with a very large student population.

 Best Value Civil Engineering Colleges in the Great Lakes Region